dmendozal/GiftApp/README.md

 # GiftApp

-# This is a web page where you put a category name and you receive 10 items about category
+# This is a web page where you put a category name and you receives 10 items about category

 # Getting Started with Create React App